On this page:

 Open houses or “open days” are organized by schools at all levels of education, in kindergartens, primary schools, middle schools, and high schools.
 There’s no obligation to organize open door days, but more and more schools are doing it.
 Various types of entertainment events aim to show students and their parents that the school is not only a place where classes are offered.

 Schools provide students with numerous opportunities to pursue interests and passions.
 Private schools offer performances, multimedia learning sessions, and other interesting activities.
-Open houses schools and kindergartens in Poland are offering more and more opportunity for students themselves to be involved.
+Open houses at schools and kindergartens in Poland are offering more and more opportunities for students themselves to be involved.

 For younger children, there are activities such as face painting, art workshops, dance shows, music classes, pony rides, movement and dance, language games, and sports games.
 Sometimes there are also shows, competitions, sweet treats, and children may get a small gift at the end.